Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 I would always keep gloves and hats handy.
 Don’t wear leather gloves.
 They look good, but I find them to get cold, especially in winter.
 I would go for rugged and water-resistant gloves.
 I advise against cotton socks for long walks or hikes, especially winter.

-Use woollen socks instead.
+Use woolen socks instead.
 It is an excellent option to bring hiking socks.
 Have backup gloves, hats, and socks if things get wet.
 I like to wear dry-fit shorts for those trips to swimming pools, baths, and spas here in Iceland.

 Tip 11: How to dress for Iceland if the sun is out?

 Yes, the sun does shine in Iceland, and like most things here, it can get a bit extreme.
 In fall and spring, the sun is low on the sky, and this can cause drivers to be blinded.
 So bring sunglasses to Iceland!
 And if you are on a glacier and the sun is shining, please make sure that you apply sunscreen and a lot of it.
 The white surface acts as a magnifier for sunlight.
-The sun is also intense in summer, so bring sunscreen and sunglasses, count your blessings and enjoy!
+The sun is also intense in summer, so bring sunscreen and sunglasses, count your blessings, and enjoy!

 Tip 12: How to dress in Iceland when going out on the town in Reykjavik?

-Just wear your regular clothes but remember you need to stay warm.
+Just wear your regular clothes, but remember you need to stay warm.
 You are not ascending to a glacier, although the weather can get ‘interesting,’ of course.
 Remember, you may not want to look like somebody going up on the Vatnajökull glacier on a Saturday night in downtown Reykjavik.
 Icelanders like to dress up smartly when they are on the town.
 Blend in if you can!

 People often ask if they need crampons.
 If you are visiting in summer and not going anywhere near a glacier, the answer is no; you don’t need crampons.
 And you should never go alone on an Icelandic glacier anyway; they are death traps for the untrained.
 Travel companies always give their customers crampons if they are going up on a glacier, so you are covered.
 If you are hiking or walking long distances in Iceland in winter, you should consider having crampons handy.
-If you visit a waterfall such as Gullfoss, Seljalandsfoss, Gljúfrabúi, or Skógafoss in winter, watch out for icy conditions, and crampons can be a good safety gear.
+If you visit a waterfall such as Gullfoss, Seljalandsfoss, Gljúfrabúi, or Skógafoss in winter, watch out for icy conditions; crampons can be a good piece of safety gear.
 They can also be good if you explore a place like Thingvellir in winter because it can get very slippery.
 Crampons are, however, rarely needed if you are strolling around Reykjavik.

 Tip 14: Get weather forecasts in Iceland on your phone and stay safe!